 What is a Greenhouse?

 In a greenhouse you do not bring in animals, it is basically for raising plants.
-In a greenhouse the farmer has the luxury of regulating several weather elements like temperature, humidity and even light intensity.
-This way you can grow crops that are sensitive to weather in a any region in Nigeria
+In a greenhouse, the farmer has the luxury of regulating several weather elements like temperature, humidity, and even light intensity.
+This way you can grow crops that are sensitive to weather in any region of Nigeria